AlaskaAirlines/AuroKit/README.md

 ## Updating AuroKit

-To update AuroKit and its dependencies, run:
+Once installed, it is recommended that users update AuroKit and its dependencies, by running:

 ```bash
 npm update
 ```

-This command will automatically apply compatible patch updates, as defined by npm’s semver handling.
+This command will automatically apply compatible **patch updates**, as defined by npm’s semver handling.
 Major and minor updates will be installed via SEMVER changes to AuroKit itself.

+AuroKit will never release versions based on **patch updates**.

 ## Overview